rism-digital/verovio-reference-book/_book/03-interactive-notation/01-css-and-svg.md

 }
 ```

-With this option, each `g.note` element in the SVG will also have a `data-pname` and a `data-oct` attritute carrying the original MEI attribute value.
-For example, and note in MEI and the corresponding SVG element will be:
+With this option, each `g.note` element in the SVG will also have a `data-pname` and a `data-oct` attribute carrying the original MEI attribute value.
+For example, a note in MEI and the corresponding SVG element will be:

 ```xml
 <note pname="c" oct="5"/>